 - Perform neuropsychological testing;

 Sometimes computerized tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) are performed on the patient to rule out other, treatable conditions.
 In specialty centers like the Johns Hopkins Alzheimer’s Disease Research Center, this combination of approaches is about 90% accurate in confirming Alzheimer’s disease.
 However, absolute proof for a diagnosis can only be confirmed by examining the brain tissue (in a biopsy during life or a brain autopsy after death).

 How is Alzheimer’s disease treated?

-There are five medications approved by the FDA for symptomatic treatment of Alzheimer's disease.
-These medications (listed below) improve cognition somewhat but do not change the rate of decline of the disease.
-The major goal of Alzheimer's disease research is to find improved treatments for patients.
+There are several medications approved by the FDA for symptomatic treatment of Alzheimer’s disease.
+The major goal of Alzheimer’s disease research is to find improved treatments for patients.